-1. Summary of Significant Accounting Policies (continued)

-Fund Accounting (continued) e)

-e) The Property Fund accounts for the property located at 110 Doon Road, Kitchener, Ontario transferred from MCEC on December 22, 2005.

-Inventory of Books

-Inventory is stated at the lower of cost and net realizable value.
-Cost is determined on an average cost basis.

-Tangible Capital Assets

-Tangible capital assets are stated at cost less accumulated amortization.
-Amortization based on the estimated useful life of the asset is calculated as follows:

-MethodRate Rate

-Furnishings and equipment Straight-line 3 - 10 years

-Buildings Straight-line 5 - 30 years

-Computer equipment Straight-line 3 - 5 years

-Musical instruments Straight-line 5 - 8 years

-The assets contributed by student council are amortized on the same basis as those purchased by the Collegiate.

-When a tangible capital asset no longer has any long-term service potential to the Collegiate, the excess of its net carrying amount over any residual value is recognized as an expense in the statement of operations.
-Any unamortized deferred contribution amount related to the tangible capital asset is recognized in revenue in the statement of operations, provided that all restrictions have been complied with.
+1. Summary of Significant A Accounting Policies (continued)) Fund Accounting (continued) e) The Property Fund accounts for the property located at 110 Doon Road, Kitchener, Ontario transferred from MCEC on December 22, 2005.
+Inventory of Books Inventory is stated at the lower Cost is determined on an avera er of cost and net realizable value. age cost basis.
+Tangible Capital Assets stated at cost less accumulated based on the estimated useful life billows: Furnishings and equipment Buildings Computer equipment Musical instruments Method RateRateStraight-line3 - 10 yearsStraight-line5 - 30 yearsStraight-line3 - 5 yearsStraight-line5 - 8 years The assets contributed by stude same basis as those purchased by When a tangible capital asset no longer has any long service potential to the Collegiate, the excess of its net ca amount over any residual value is recognized as an exper the statement of operations.
+Any unamortized def contribution amount related to the tangible capital as recognized in revenue in the statement of operations, pro that all restrictions have been complied with.
+Revenue Recognition The Collegiate follows the res for contributions. tricted fund method of accounting Restricted contributions related to general operations are recognized as revenue of the Operating Fund in the year in which the related expenses are incurred.
+All other restricted contributions are recognized as revenue of the appropriate restricted fund when received. the period when education se ition and student revenues are recorded in the accounts in e period when education services are performed.
+Any tuition id in advance of the next fiscal year is shown as deferred venue. ne is recognized as revenue of the nvestment income is recognized as stricted fund.

-Revenue Recognition

-The Collegiate follows the restricted fund method of accounting for contributions.

-Restricted contributions related to general operations are recognized as revenue of the Operating Fund in the year in which the related expenses are incurred.
-All other restricted contributions are recognized as revenue of the appropriate restricted fund when received.

-Tuition and student revenues are recorded in the accounts in the period when education services are performed.
-Any tuition paid in advance of the next fiscal year is shown as deferred revenue.

-Unrestricted investment income is recognized as revenue of the Operating Fund.
-Restricted investment income is recognized as revenue of the appropriate restricted fund.

-1. Summary of Significant Accounting Policies (continued)

-Employee Future Benefits

-The Collegiate provides certain non-pension retirement benefits.
+- 1. Summary of Significant Accounting Policies (continued) - Employee Future Benefits The Collegiate provides certain non-pension retirement benefits.
 The cost of providing the benefits is recognized in the statement of operations in the year incurred, based upon management's best assumptions.
-The accumulated cost of providing the benefit is presented as a liability on the statement of financial position.
+The accumulated cost of providing the benefit is presented as a liability on the statement of financial position. - Financial Instruments Financial instruments are recorded at fair value when acquired or issued.

-Financial Instruments

-Financial instruments are recorded at fair value when acquired or issued.
 In subsequent periods, equities traded in an active market are reported at fair value, with any unrealized gains and losses reported in operations.
 All other financial instruments are reported at cost or amortized cost less impairment, if applicable.
 Financial assets are tested for impairment when changes in sale or circumstances indicate the asset could be impaired.
-Transaction costs on the acquisition, sale or issue of financial instruments are expensed for those items remeasured at fair value at each balance sheet date and charged to the financial instrument for those measured at amortized cost.

-Contributed Goods and Services

-Volunteers contribute many hours per year to assist the Collegiate in carrying out its service delivery activities.
+Transaction costs on the acquisition, sale or issue of financial instruments are expensed for those items remeasured at fair value at each balance sheet date and charged to the financial instrument for those measured at amortized cost. - Contributed Goods and Services Volunteers contribute many hours per year to assist the Collegiate in carrying out its service delivery activities.
 Because of the difficulty of determining their fair value, contributed volunteer services are not recognized in the financial statements.
-Contributed materials are not recognized in the financial statements unless they would normally be purchased by the Collegiate and their fair market value can be ascertained.

-Use of Estimates

-The preparation of financial statements in accordance with ASNPO requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
+Contributed materials are not recognized in the financial statements unless they would normally be purchased by the Collegiate and their fair market value can be ascertained. - Use of Estimates The preparation of financial statements in accordance with ASNPO requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from management's best estimates as additional information becomes available in the future.
 Significant estimates are required in calculating the useful lives of property, plant and equipment and the accrued sick day gratuity.